Standards for Students Regarding the Job Search

 Recognizing that the needs of smaller offices can vary greatly from the needs of larger offices who recruit our students, employers participating in EIP are expected to abide by the following offer timing guidelines:

-- If an employer makes an offer to any student before the beginning of Columbia Law School’s on-campus interview program, that offer should not expire until at least 28 days following the first day of Columbia Law School’s on-campus interview program.
+- If an employer makes an offer to any student before the beginning of Columbia Law School’s early interview program, through the early application period, resume collection or prior relationship, that offer should not expire until at least 21 days following the first day of Columbia Law School’s early interview program.
 Columbia’s EIP schedule can be found on the EIP website or employers can contact the Office of Career Services at [email protected] to determine these dates.

 - Employers are asked to include the expiration date and any reaffirmation requirements of the offer clearly in the offer letter.
 Students should follow the reaffirmation terms of any offers which they receive.